 There was a sharp rise and fall of the Shanghai Composite Index during the sample period.
 The index experienced six-fold gains during 2005-2007 then quickly lost more than 70 percent of its value in less than one year.
-Many argue that the Chinese stock market was in a bubble before it crashed (Jiang, Zhou, Sornette, Woodard, Bastiaensen, & Cauwels 2010).
-Yao & Luo (2009) suggest that the primary cause of the beginning of the fall, which started before the US subprime crisis began to have major effects on global financial markets, was that households were beginning to reach the limits of the proportions of their savings that they were willing to put into the market and that the proximate cause of the timing was the decision by Petro China to switch its listing to the Hong Kong Stock Exchange.2 Once the momentum of the rapid rise in stock prices was broken many investors began to engage in fundamental analysis which Yao & Luo argued that many of the major stocks had become overvalued by as much as six to eight times.
-And of course once a substantial decline begins then momentum trading and herd instincts can contribute to its continuation.
+Many argue that the Chinese stock market was in a bubble before it crashed (Jiang et al. 2010).
+Yao and Luo (2009) suggest that the primary cause of the beginning of the fall, which started before the U.S. subprime crisis began to have major effects on global financial markets, was that households were reaching the limits of the proportions of their savings that they were willing to put into the market.
+The proximate cause of the timing was the decision by Petro China to switch its listing to the Hong Kong Stock Exchange.2 Once the momentum of the rapid rise in stock prices was broken, many investors began to engage in fundamental analysis.
+Yao and Luo argued that many of the major stocks had become overvalued by as much as six to eight times.
+Once a substantial decline begins, momentum trading and herd instincts contribute to its continuation.